There are many ways that we can support you to be successful in your studies during your time at Bath Spa University.

 Your lecturers are here to help you with your studies, so if you have any issues with your modules or coursework requirements, please speak to your module tutor(s).
 They'll be able to clarify what’s required and make suggestions to help you.

-The University has support processes relating to extensions and mitigating circumstances, which are designed to help you if you encounter issues that may impact you being able to submit or undertake an assessment on time.
+The University has support processes relating to extensions and exceptional circumstances, which are designed to help you if you encounter issues that may impact you being able to submit or undertake an assessment on time.

 If you don’t feel that you’re fit to submit or undertake an assessment, or if you feel that you need more time in order to submit an assessment item (or more than one assessment item), you can either:

-i) Request a short extension from your module tutor (usually one week but can be longer than this at the tutor’s discretion) by submitting an Extension-request-form-pdf to your module tutor;
+i) Request a short extension from your module tutor (usually one week but can be longer than this at the tutor’s discretion) by submitting an Extension Request Form (PDF) to your module tutor;

-As part of your studies, it’s important for you to know that the University operates a Fit to Sit/Submit principle as part of our Mitigating Circumstances policy.
+As part of your studies, it’s important for you to know that the University operates a Fit to Sit/Submit principle as part of our Exceptional Circumstances policy.
 This is based on the principle that when you submit an assessment or sit an examination, you’re declaring that you’re fit to do so.
-Students should not then claim at a later date that their performance in an assessment or examination was affected by mitigating circumstances.
+Students should not then claim at a later date that their performance in an assessment or examination was affected by exceptional circumstances.